jamescoledesign/cite/README.md

 The Cite plugin allows you to add citations from Zotero to your Figma files and FigJam boards.
 You must have a Zotero account, an API Key, and be online to use the plugin.

 To search your private libraries, you'll need to provide the plugin your Zotero User ID and API Key.
-Click here to log in to Zotero and create an API key in your Zotero account settings.

 Once you’ve added your keys, you can search for anything in your Zotero library.
 The plugin will return a list of titles and authors.
 You can select an item from the search results and add it to your layout.

 ## How to use

 ### 1. Get your User ID
-- Go to zotero.org/settings/keys and copy your userid.
+- Go to [zotero.org/settings/keys](https://www.zotero.org/settings/keys) and copy your userid.
 Run the plugin and paste your userid into the plugin’s User ID field.

 ### 2. Create an API Key
-- Go back to zotero.org/settings/keys and click “Create new private key”.
+- Go back to [zotero.org/settings/keys](https://www.zotero.org/settings/keys) and click “Create new private key”.
 - Fill out the form.
 Make sure “Allow library access” and “Read Only” are enabled.
 Click “Save Key.”
 - Copy the key from the green box.
 Paste the key into the plugin’s API Key field.
 Click the “Save Keys” button in the plugin.